 Read our Rabbit Air MinusA2 review

 2. Honeywell HPA300: Best air purifier for value

-When it comes to value for money, we consider the Honeywell HPA300 to be the best air purifier right now.
+When it comes to value for money, we consider the Honeywell HPA300 to be one of the best.
 Despite retailing for less than many rival systems, the HPA300 delivered an impressive Clean Air Delivery Rate (CADR) in our tests.

 The Honeywell HPA300 is also effective in rooms up to 465 square feet, circulating the air once every 12 minutes (which is five times every hour).
 It was the second most powerful air cleaner we tested.